githubrks/LinuxServerConfiguration/README.md

 4. Give the grader the permission to sudo
 5. Update all currently installed packages
 6. Change the SSH port from 22 to 2200
+7. Configure the local timezone to UTC
-7. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+8. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
-8. Install and configure Apache to serve a Python mod_wsgi application
+9. Install and configure Apache to serve a Python mod_wsgi application
 10. Install and configure PostgreSQL:
 	- Do not allow remote connections
 	- Create a new user named catalog that has limited permissions to your catalog application database